Overview of this Intermediate Functional Fitness Plan

 I try to take an outdoor walk every day, but on my rest days during 645, I took an extra long walk to keep everything loose and limber.

-RESULTS from 645 with Amoila Cesar
+645 RESULTS with Amoila Cesar

 1. Healing injuries and pain.